top of page

 topps1974-330F--2f83fddce51c30bfc7ff11e2b08e0fee9dde40f1.jpg

 Somehow (I have no idea how), I came into possession of a 1974 Topps Gail Hopkins card round about 1979 or so, about one year after I started collecting.
 For a time, that card was my sole 1974 specimen and was all I knew about the set.
-Then, my friend Dave moved in up the street and let me have some of his doubles (as we called our duplicates) and I then had perhaps 50 or so, including some really odd looking ones with "TRADED" written across the bottom and at least one that said Washington "Nat'l League" for some reason (more on all that below).
+Then, my friend Dave moved in up the street and let me have some of his doubles (as we called our duplicates) which got me to 50 or so, including some really odd looking ones with "TRADED" written across the bottom and at least one that said Washington "Nat'l League" for some reason (more on all that below).
 In the early 80s, I ordered a lot of 50 different from Renata Galasso, and received the sharpest looking 1974s I'd seen to that point.
-I still didn't have too many by the time my parents took me to Cooperstown in the summer of 1984 and while there I bought another lot of 50 mint 74s from a store in town, so I now had almost 200 or so.
-I added more and more over the years and finally completed the set sometime during college in the late 80s by acquiring Alan Foster of the Cardinals.
+I added more and more as the years went by and finally completed the set sometime during college in the late '80s by acquiring Alan Foster of the Cardinals.

 The 1974 set doesn't seem to get a lot of love in the hobby, but it is one of the nicest looking offerings of the decade.
 It was certainly an improvement over 1973, not least because Topps seemed to have finally figured out how to use good, uncluttered action shots.